Gi60s/command-line-callback/README.md

 ### transform

 The transform function will be called after the *type* conversion and the *validate* test.
-It will recieve the type casted value as a parameter and must return its replacement value.
+It will receive the type casted value as a parameter and must return its replacement value.
 The replacement value will not be validated.

 ### type

 The type specifies the parser that will be used to convert from the string supplied by the command line argument into its primitive or object value.
 Parsers that come standard with this module include: `Array`, `Boolean`, `Date`, `Number`, `String`, and `Object`.
-You can also [define your own custom parsers]('./readme/parser.md).
+You can also [define your own custom parsers](readme/parser.md).

 ### validate